-G 68 Leasehold improvements
+Leasehold improvements

 Leasehold improvements are recognised at cost and are amortised over the unexpired period of the lease or the estimated useful life of the improvement, whichever is the shorter.
-At balance date, leasehold improvements are amortised over a <> to <> year period.
+At balance date, leasehold improvements are amortised over a 10 year period.